7th February, 2023

 Need help calculating risk?
 You can use our free risk assessment calculator to measure risks, including residual risk.

-In health and safety, you can look at residual risk as being the risk that cannot be eliminated.
-This could be that it just can't be removed, because there are no control measures that would prevent it.
+In health and safety, you can look at residual risk as being the risk that cannot be eliminated or reduced further.
+This could be because there are no control measures to prevent it.
 Or that to reduce that risk further you would introduce other risks.
 Or that it would be grossly disproportionate to control it.

 While you are not expected to eliminate all risks, you are expected to reduce risk, as much as is reasonable.
 So, this means, when evaluating or deciding on controls, you should look at how you can get the lowest level of residual risk.